 We prepare our students to solve societal issues, to understand and address problems facing our justice and legal infrastructures, to be informed and participate in politics and analyze economic trends in our society and around the globe.

-The 33rd Annual Economic Forum is October 6, 2015, from 7:30 a.m.-1:00 p.m. and will be held at the Wynlakes Golf and Country Club in Montgomery, Alabama.
+The Forum was held on October 25, 2016 at the Wynlakes Golf and Country Club in Montgomery, Alabama.

 Other speakers include but are not limited to:

 William “Billy” Canary has led more than a decade of growth for the Business Council of Alabama, driving the creation of the partnership between the BCA and the Chamber of Commerce Association of Alabama as well as the BCA’s Manufacturing Advocacy Council and the Business and Education Alliance of Alabama.

 In 1989, President George H. W. Bush appointed Canary, a former elected official in Long Island, N.Y., to serve as special assistant to the president for intergovernmental affairs.
 He later was named chief of staff for the Republican National Committee before serving as president and CEO of the American Trucking Associations in Washington, D.C., prior to joining the BCA in

 Anika R. Khan holds more than 15 years of experience in corporate and investment banking, including U.S. macroeconomic and quantitative analysis, institutional sales and trading analytics, and commercial-mortgage-backed securities underwriting.